 5. Where To Eat Cheap In Hong Kong

 Some of the best and cheapest places to eat in Hong Kong are the little local places.
-In Hong Kong Dim Sum is king, but you can also find some awesome BBQ/roast pork, wonton noodle soup, egg tarts, Hong Kong waffles, etc.
+In Hong Kong, Dim Sum is king, but you can also find some awesome BBQ/roast pork, wonton noodle soup, egg tarts, Hong Kong waffles, etc.

-Some of our favorite cheap places to eat in Hong Kong were Dim Sum Square on Hong Kong Island and Tim Ho Wan (also dim sum) which have a few locations in Hong Kong.
+Some of our favorite cheap places to eat in Hong Kong are Dim Sum Square on Hong Kong Island and Tim Ho Wan (also dim sum), which have a few locations in Hong Kong.
 Two people can be stuffed on dim sum for under $100HK.
 The only other place we found for under $5 a meal was McDonald’s…which we did end up at once or twice for a cheap meal and fifty-cent ice cream cones.

-Dim Sum Square: 88 Jervois Street, Sheung Wan, Hong Kong | Read Trip Advisor Reviews Here
+- Dim Sum Square: 88 Jervois Street, Sheung Wan, Hong Kong

-Tim Ho Wan (Original location): Olympian City 2, 18 Hoi Ting Road, Mong Kok, Hong Kong | Read Trip Advisor Reviews Here
+- Tim Ho Wan (Original location): Olympian City 2, 18 Hoi Ting Road, Mong Kok, Hong Kong

 6. Victoria Peak Tram | Skip The Line Take A Taxi

 If you take a taxi up to Victoria Peak you can have almost the same view at The Peak Galleria for FREE, just follow the signs Victoria Harbour view.
-The view at Sky Terrace is slightly better and another floor up, the price for a ticket to Sky Terrace 428 is $48 HKD.
+The view at Sky Terrace is slightly better and another floor up, the price for a ticket to Sky Terrace 428 is $75 HKD.
 There is a taxi stand at the ground level of The Peak Galleria so getting back down the peak is no problem.

-• Victoria Peak average wait time: 1-2 hours (significantly longer on the weekends and during peak tourist seasons)
+- Victoria Peak average wait time: 1-2 hours (significantly longer on the weekends and during peak tourist seasons)

 7. Carry An Umbrella At All Times

 Always always always carry an umbrella with you, the weather in Hong Kong is unpredictable.
+We suggest a cheap compact travel umbrella like this.
 Hong Kong gets an average of 101 rainy days a year!
-We visited in September which averages 8.5 inches of rain if you visit between June-September never leave without an umbrella.

 8. Hong Kong Taxis Are Cheap

-In an expensive city like Hong Kong, you would just assume taxis are expensive like any other big city in the world.
-WRONG taxis in Hong Kong are super cheap with the first 2 kilometers being a set of $22HK and an additional $1.60 HK for every 200 meters.
+In an expensive city like Hong Kong, you would assume taxis are expensive like any other big city in the world.
+WRONG.
+Taxis in Hong Kong are super cheap, with the first 2 kilometers costing $27 HK and an additional $1.90 HK for every 200 meters.

 Places we wouldn’t suggest taking a taxi to or from: the airport, across the bridge to the other side (tolls add up), during rush hour, or in general, places that can be easily reached by the MTR.